 Multilingual Translation Using Okapi + OmegaT

-1. The multilingual translation process with the combination of Okapi and OmegaT was brought into attention by the needs of localizing client’s XML content generated from their Content Manage System, where Unicode support for some rare languages such as Khmer and Lao is a must on the one hand, and taking advantage of Computer Assisted Translation (CAT) tool to maximally attain quality and consistency is necessary on the other hand.
-The process has been tested on translators’ end to be feasible, but whether it is supported on client’s DTP machine needs to be further tested.
+1. The multilingual translation process with the combination of Okapi and OmegaT was brought to attention by the need of localizing the client’s XML content generated from their Content Manage System, where Unicode support for some rare languages such as Khmer and Lao is a must on the one hand, and taking advantage of Computer Assisted Translation (CAT) tool to maximally attain quality and consistency is necessary on the other hand.
+The process has been tested on the translators’ end to be feasible, but whether it is supported on client’s DTP machine needs to be further tested.

-2. This document is prepared for Project Manager who manages multilingual translation project and requires pre- and post-process files to be translated into multiple languages.
+2. This document is prepared for the Project Manager who manages multilingual translation projects and requires pre-and post-process files to be translated into multiple languages.

-3. This document provides a step-by-step guide on how to use the Text Extraction and the Text Merging utilities from open source Okapi tool to pre- and post-process files to be translated using OmegaT, one of the free translation tools available in the open source community.
+3. This document provides a step-by-step guide on how to use the Text Extraction and the Text Merging utilities from the open-source Okapi tool to pre-and post-process files to be translated using OmegaT, one of the free translations tools available in the open-source community.

-4. The open source Okapi Framework is a set of interface specifications, format definitions, components and applications that provides an environment to build interoperable tools for the different steps of the translation and localization process.
-Details could be found at http://okapi.sourceforge.net.
+4. The open-source Okapi Framework is a set of interface specifications, format definitions, components, and applications that provide an environment to build interoperable tools for the different steps of the translation and localization process.
+Details could be found at https://okapi.sourceforge.net.

-5. OmegaT® is a free and open source multiplatform CAT tool with fuzzy matching, translation memory, keyword search, glossaries, and translation leveraging into updated projects.
-Details please refer to http://sourceforge.net/projects/omegat
+5. OmegaT® is a free and open-source multiplatform CAT tool with fuzzy matching, translation memory, keyword search, glossaries, and translation leveraging into updated projects.
+Details please refer to https://sourceforge.net/projects/omegat

 - You must have Unicode font installed for the languages you are going to translate.
 The following is the Unicode font required for the three rare languages, e.g. Khmer, Lao and Vietnamese.

 |Language||Unicode Font||Download Link|